Follow along to learn three techniques to approach creative and beautiful fabric painting projects.

 - Hold the resist bottle like a pencil.
 Gently squeeze the bottle until the resist begins to flow.
 It is a good idea to practice on a separate piece of fabric until you get the feeling of drawing smooth, flowing, continuous lines.

 - Begin drawing your pattern.
 Move steadily, but not so quickly that you leave gaps in your lines.
-All lines must be connected, or the paint will bleed through the gaps in the resist line.
+Paints will bleed through gaps in the resist line – make sure all lines are connected.

 - Once you have completed the design, carefully examine the lines, making sure the resist has penetrated through to the back.
 Fill in any gaps.
 Let the resist dry completely.
 Use a hair dryer to speed drying time.

 - Mix and apply the paint.
 Although Jacquard Dye-Na-Flow is available in 30 colours, you can also mix your colours.
 Using the colours full strength will yield the brightest shades.
-For less vibrant colours or for watercolour washes, the dyes can be mixed with up to 25% water.
+Mix the dyes with up to 25% water for less vibrant colours or for watercolour washes.

 - Dip your brush gently into a colour.
 Touch the brush to the fabric about 1/2” from the resist line.
 The dye will migrate the rest of the way.
 Paint all areas inside the resist lines.
 For large areas, work quickly painting the colour from corner to corner.
 Always work wet to wet.
 Never go over a dry area.